yisiox/tp/docs/UserGuide.md

 * The query is case-insensitive.
 * All whitespaces in both the query and fields will be ignored.
 * Each field is individually checked against the query.
-* A match is found if the query is a substring of the field being checked.
+* A match is found if the field contains the entire query, i.e. the field `assets` contains `set`, but does not contain `settings`.

 ---